Nuclear fission: Discovery of nuclear fission

 News spread quickly of the new discovery, which was correctly seen as an entirely novel physical effect with great scientific—and potentially practical—possibilities.
 Meitner's and Frisch's interpretation of the discovery of Hahn and Strassmann crossed the Atlantic Ocean with Niels Bohr, who was to lecture at Princeton University.
 I.I.
 Rabi and Willis Lamb, two Columbia University physicists working at Princeton, heard the news and carried it back to Columbia.
 Rabi said he told Enrico Fermi; Fermi gave credit to Lamb.
 Bohr soon thereafter went from Princeton to Columbia to see Fermi.
 Not finding Fermi in his office, Bohr went down to the cyclotron area and found Herbert L. Anderson.
-Bohr grabbed him by the shoulder and said: “Young man, let me explain to you about something new and exciting in physics.”
+Bohr grabbed him by the shoulder and said: "Young man, let me explain to you about something new and exciting in physics."

 It was clear to a number of scientists at Columbia that they should try to detect the energy released in the nuclear fission of uranium from neutron bombardment.
 On 25 January 1939, a Columbia University team conducted the first nuclear fission experiment in the United States, which was done in the basement of Pupin Hall.
 The experiment involved placing uranium oxide inside of an ionization chamber and irradiating it with neutrons, and measuring the energy thus released.
 The results confirmed that fission was occurring and hinted strongly that it was the isotope uranium 235 in particular that was fissioning.
-The next day, the Fifth Washington Conference on Theoretical Physics began in Washington, D.C. under the joint auspices of the George Washington University and the Carnegie Institution of Washington.
+The next day, the fifth Washington Conference on Theoretical Physics began in Washington, D.C. under the joint auspices of the George Washington University and the Carnegie Institution of Washington.
 There, the news on nuclear fission was spread even further, which fostered many more experimental demonstrations.

-In their second publication on nuclear fission in February of 1939, Hahn and Strassmann used the term Uranspaltung (uranium fission) for the first time, and predicted the existence and liberation of additional neutrons during the fission process, opening up the possibility of a nuclear chain reaction.
+The 6 January 1939 Hahn and Strassman paper announced the discover of fission.
+In their second publication on nuclear fission in February 1939, Hahn and Strassmann used the term Uranspaltung (uranium fission) for the first time, and predicted the existence and liberation of additional neutrons during the fission process, opening up the possibility of a nuclear chain reaction.
+The 11 February 1939 paper by Meitner and Frisch compared the process to the division of a liquid drop and estimated the energy released at 200 MeV.
+The 1 September 1939 paper by Bohr and Wheeler used this liquid drop model to quantify fission details, including the energy released, estimated the cross section for neutron-induced fission, and deduced ^{235}U was the major contributor to that cross section and slow-neutron fission.